python-websockets/websockets/docs/topics/memory.rst

 Compression settings are the main factor affecting the baseline amount of memory used by each connection.

-Read to the topic guide on :doc:`../topics/compression` to learn more about tuning compression settings.
+Refer to the :doc:`topic guide on compression <../topics/compression>` to learn more about tuning compression settings.

 Buffers
 -------